Prepare your Excel, CSV, JSON, TSV, or TXT file for use with the Spreadsheet importer.

 - Text: .txt

-Supported fields
+Supported task fields and Custom Fields

 You can import data into many task fields and existing and new Custom Fields.
-The only required field is task name.
+The only required field is Task Name.

-Data formatting
+Spreadsheet formatting

 Column and row order